ycoroneos/golang_embedded/README.md

 # The Go Programming Language For Bare-Metal ARMv7a

-This repo contains my modifications to Go that enable it to run bare-metal on armv7a SOCs.
+These are my modifications to Go that enable it to run bare-metal on armv7a SOCs.
 The basic OS primitives that Go relies on have been re-implemented in Go and Plan 9 assembly inside the `runtime` package.

 This repo tracks the master branch of the main go repo at https://github.com/golang/go.
+One day this code might even be part of Go but, until then, it will sit here.

-This modified runtime is also an integral part of G.E.R.T, the Golang Embedded RunTime.
+The modified runtime is also an integral part of G.E.R.T, the Golang Embedded RunTime.
 Check it out for working examples.

 https://github.com/ycoroneos/G.E.R.T